ask Luba about

 What’s the thing you LOVE to do in your city that you never get to do?

 Walk in peace and quiet (and solitude) along the beach next to Peter and Paul fortress, preferably closer to the sunset and even more preferably in a slightly colder weather when there are no crazy sunbathing crowds around you.
 It's a magical place there.
+And also visiting new coffee places - honestly, there's so many new ones opening each month, it's hard to keep track!

 Where can you get the best cocktail in St. Petersburg?
 Which one do you like?